itjune/iOS-MyNotepad/README.md

 # iOS-MyNotepad
-Simple Notepad app for iOS
+Simple Notepad app for iOS 8.0 and higher